 The Houston real estate market is booming and buyers will need to bring their best game to play this Bayou City.
-The median price of a home in Houston increased to about $295,000 by May 2021—about 21% more than the same period the year before.
+The median price of a home in Houston increased to over $325,000 as of July 2022 —about 10% more than the same period the year before.
 That said, this resilient market is still an investor’s dream, and home buyers are making good use of historically low interest rates to get the biggest bang for their budget.

 Austin is consistently ranked as one of the best cities in the U.S. to buy a home. and has previously been voted the top place to live in America based on affordability, employment opportunities and quality of life by the US News and World Report.
 Home buyers want to love where they live and access to entertainment, nature, and opportunities to spend time with those you love makes Austin a premier destination for those on the house hunt.

 When it comes to the hipness factor, Austin is hard to beat.
 Known for its vibrant music scene, Austin has earned the unofficial title “The Live Music Capital of the World,” and the downtown area is a hot spot for artists, young professionals and students.
 The University of Texas at Austin is one of the largest schools in the nation, ranked among the top 50 national universities by U.S. News & World Report, and nearby St. Edward's University is in the top-10 regionally.